Sweet Dog

 Why does my dog destroy everything when I leave?

-Two cases to tell apart.
-If he takes a bit of anything apart, he is bored: leave him a stuffable away-time toy and meet his needs before you go.
-If he touches ONLY your belongings and panics the moment you leave, that is more likely separation distress, to be worked on through gradual absences, sometimes with a professional.
+There are two cases to tell apart.
+If he pulls apart more or less anything, he's bored: leave him a stuffable toy for your absences, and meet his needs before you go.
+If he only goes for your belongings and panics the moment you step out of the door, it's more like separation distress: that's worked on through gradual absences, almost always with a behaviourist or your vet.

 How do I stop a dog from digging?

-We do not switch off the urge to dig, we give him somewhere to express it: a dedicated digging spot, foraging and scent searching on walks.
-Reward with a marker word ("yes") when he digs in the right place.
-A dog who spends his mind digs far less out of boredom.
+You can't switch off the urge to dig: give him somewhere to express it.
+Set up a digging corner just for him, a box filled with sand or soil, and bury treats and toys in it to make him want to rummage there.
+Reward him with a marker word (“yes”) when he digs there rather than elsewhere.
+A dog whose mind gets a workout also digs far less out of boredom.

-My dog destroys everything when I leave, what do I do?
+My dog destroys everything when I leave, what should I do?

-Before you go: a proper outing where he sniffs and tires himself out, then an occupation toy kept for absences.
-On your return: calm, never any reproach.
-And we lengthen the absences in small stages to build his independence.
+Before you leave: a proper walk where he sniffs and tires himself out, then a chew toy reserved for your absences.
+When you get back: calm, never a telling off.
+And lengthen your absences in small stages, always staying below what worries him, to build his independence.

 Does a crate stop destruction?

-In the moment yes, because the dog can no longer do it, but he has learnt nothing: the day you open it, he starts again.
-A crate contains, it does not teach.
-The real solution stays needs met, redirection and learning to be alone.
+In the moment yes, because the dog simply can't, but he hasn't learnt anything: the day you open the door, he starts again.
+A crate contains, it doesn't teach.
+The real answer is still meeting his needs, redirecting, and teaching him to be alone.

 At what age does a puppy stop chewing everything?